The asymmetric/symmetric mismatch

 issuer: 'auth.example.com',

-• Particularly impactful in OAuth 2.0 / OIDC deployments where the public key is published by design
+- Most impactful in OAuth 2.0 / OIDC deployments: the public key is published by design (JWKS endpoint), removing the need to exfiltrate anything

 Mitigations